jonathanlocke/jonathanlocke.github.io/published/resources.md

         }
     }

 After the *FatalProblem* message in *doDangerousStuff()* is broadcast by the *fatal()* method, the flow of control propagates separately via an *IllegalStateException* thrown by the same *fatal()* method to any caller on the call stack that might be able to substantially respond to the issue (as opposed to simply recording it).
-For more information on messaging, see [the broadcaster / listener design pattern.](broadcaster.md)
+For more information, see [KivaKit messaging.](broadcaster.md)

 #### Design